 Give nothing to racism!

-The theme for the 2018 Speech Awards mimics the theme chosen by the Human Rights Commission for Race Relations Day this year and relates to the Commission’s “Give Nothing To Racism” campaign: https://www.hrc.co.nz/news/give-nothing-racism/
+The theme for the 2018 Speech Awards mirrored the theme chosen by the Human Rights Commission for Race Relations Day this year and related to the Commission’s “Give Nothing To Racism” campaign: https://www.hrc.co.nz/news/give-nothing-racism/

 Students were asked to refer to at least one of the quotations below during the course of their speech and show that they had considered each of the points that follow:

 - He ora te whakapiri, he mate te whakatakariri / There is strength in unity, defeat in anger/division (Maori whakatauki/proverb)